Generate patches from large images with webhooks

 will for example generate 24 equally sizes patches from the marked area in the original image and upload it to your target dataset.
 Additional information about V7 workflows can be found here.

-Configure the V7 webhook
+Configure your V7 webhook

 https://[your-ip-address]:[port]/webhook?target=[dataset_name]